courjimen/portfolio-website/README.md

 Set Up Instructions to View My Portfolio:

-1. Clone my repo (using git clone)
+1. Clone my repo by navigating to the main page of my github repository
-2. Paste my https link in your terminal
+2. Click code to copy my repo URL (I use https and click the copy icon)
+3. Open your terminal and type the following command git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
+4. Then press enter and voila!
+Open my repo in  VSCode and open the index.html  file
+5. Now right click anywhere on my html file and open live server (if you don't have it already please download this extension)